alantoa/alantoa-blog/data/authors/default.md

 github: https://github.com/alantoa
 ---

-## Hi, there 🤟

-I'm Alan, live in Shanghai, I have three years of front-end experience.

-Now mainly focusing on React/React Native/Web3, besides, I also have some Backend(Node.js)/Spider(Python) experience.
+## Gm, frens! 🦄️

+I'm a frontend engineer based in Shanghai, with a focus on React (Native)/Web3, Swift, and Kotlin.

-I love code, and enjoy coding, passionate about open source.
+I love coding and am particularly passionate about open source projects.

-Aside from code, I like to read history, especially Modern history in Europe & America.
+You can check out my [Twitter](https://twitter.com/alan_toa) or [Github](https://github.com/alantoa) to find some awesome projects that I've worked on.